technobly/MonokaiArduinoTheme/README.md

 Monokai Arduino Theme
 ================

-If you love Sublime Text 2 and the Monokai Color Style, here's a similar theme/skin for the Arduino IDE.
+If you love Sublime Text 2/3 and the Monokai Color Style, here's a similar theme/skin for the Arduino IDE.
 There are not enough system variables to make it exact, but it's much better than the default.

 \- \- \-

 ####INSTALLATION
 1. **PREFERENCES.TXT**
-On Windows, located here: `%AppData%\Roaming\Arduino` replace your `preferences.txt` with mine.
+On Windows, located here: `%AppData%\Roaming\Arduino15` replace your `preferences.txt` with mine.
 2. **THEME FOLDER**
-On Windows, located here: `..\arduino-1.0.5\lib\` replace the `theme` folder inside (making a copy of the original in case you hate my changes!)
+On Windows, located here: `..\Program Files\Arduino\lib\` replace the `theme` folder inside (making a copy of the original in case you hate my changes!)
 This folder contains a 'themes.txt' file with the bulk of the changes (mostly colors).
 Buttons and tabs are stored as image files, which have been modified to fit the color scheme

 ####PSD 'BUTTONS' FILE